jackmpcollins/magentic/docs/vision.md

 ## Placeholder

 In the previous example, the image url was tied to the function.
 To provide the image as a function parameter, use `Placeholder`.
 This substitutes a function argument into the message when the function is called.
+The placeholder will also automatically coerce the argument to the correct type if possible, for example `str` to `ImageUrl`.

 ```python hl_lines="10"
 from magentic import chatprompt, ImageUrl, Placeholder, UserMessage